darkeclipz/sudokupy/README.md

 If the provided puzzle string is an invalid puzzle, the solver will throw an `InvalidPuzzleError`.

 It can also easily be modified to find all the possible solutions.
 Simply save the solutions in the `search(...)` function when the cell is `NO_CELLS_REMAINING`, and return `False`.
 Don't forget to reassign the board with a solution in the `solve(...)` method, otherwise the board is empty.

+## Improvements

+When forward propagating, we can speed it up even more:

+ 1. If the remaining values of a neighbour is only one value, we can remove this value from all the his neighbours.
+This should be done recursively too!